hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 This is easy to ask for, but depends on some factors which the IMDG has no visibility of.
 For example, which machines share a power supply.

-So problem 2 is to find a way for the IMDG to select which instances host which data records when the best choice depends on factors that are hidden.
+*Problem 2* is to find a way for the IMDG to select which instances host which data records when the best choice depends on factors that are hidden.

 ![Image of three processes unable to decide where to place data][Problem2]
+- [ ] Add diagram

 ### The Problems Summarised
 We have two problems to solve: